hnginterns/Project-Api/source/includes/_hotels.md

 properties.read

 The hotels API allows you to get the list of hotels, show details for a hotel and every thing associated to it.
 This API vould also return details like directons to a hotel, website of the hotel and some other basic information about the hotel the user is looking for.
-The scopes unique to the User is read.
+The scope unique to the User is read.
 ## Get list of hotels